 To understand just how ray tracing’s revolutionary lighting system works, we need to step back and understand how games previously rendered light and what needs to be emulated for a photorealistic experience.

 Games without ray tracing rely on static “baked in” lighting.
 Developers place light sources within an environment that emit light evenly across any given view.
 Moreover, virtual models like NPCs and objects don’t contain any information about any other model, requiring the GPU to calculate light behavior during the rendering process.
 Surface textures can reflect light to mimic shininess, but only light emitted from a static source.
+Take the comparison of reflections in GTA V below as an example.

 Overall, the GPU’s evolution has helped this process become more realistic in appearance over the years, but games still aren’t photorealistic in terms of real-world reflections, refractions, and general illumination.
 To accomplish this, the GPU needs the ability to trace virtual rays of light.